Nazanin Zaghari-Ratcliffe hugs and kisses daughter in emotional reunion

 “Their suffering has moved us all, and so does the prospect of their being reunited with their loved ones once again, after this long and cruel separation,” she added.

-On Wednesday night Tulip Siddiq, who is Mr Ratcliffe’s MP, told ITV’s Peston programme about how Mrs Zaghari-Ratcliffe had been able to come home.
+On Wednesday night Ms Siddiq, who is Mr Ratcliffe’s MP, told ITV’s Peston programme about how Mrs Zaghari-Ratcliffe had been able to come home.

 She said: “She was contacted by the Islamic Revolutionary Guards in Iran over the weekend and asked to come in for questioning, and quite apprehensive – she messaged me before she went.
 To her utter surprise, at the end of the questioning, and there were some scare tactics in there, she was given her British passport back.